The Cultural Resources Program Area

 NCPTT protects America's historic legacy by equipping preservation professionals with progressive technology-based research and training.

 Learn about environmental impact analysis, cultural resource management, and historic preservation responsibilities and relationships.
 Assess practical applications for effectively integrating the analyses required by the National Environmental Policy Act, related environmental regulations, and the National Historic Preservation Act.
-This seminar is offered by the National Preservation Institute.

 Learn the basics of project review under Section 106 of the National Historic Preservation Act.
 This seminar emphasizes practicalities-how to avoid pitfalls and victimization by myths.
 Discuss recent changes in regulations and procedures, with an emphasis on coordination with the National Environmental Policy Act and other laws.
 This 3-day seminar is offered by the National Preservation Institute.